 - 1. The AP&P Committee is a standing committee of the Academic Senate. - 2.
 The committee reports to the Senate but recommends to the Board of Trustees via the Vice President of Academic Affairs. - 3.
-The division faculty shall select a faculty representative for confirmation by the Senate.
-Representatives should show involvement in institutional affairs, a commitment to the work of the committee, and possess a broad understanding of educational issues. - a) Each division faculty representative is a voting member. - b) All qualified faculty members may be considered for the position of AP&P division representative. - c) To be considered qualified, faculty must have completed two consecutive years of satisfactory service to the district. - d) All nominees must have received satisfactory ratings in all evaluations criteria at their most recent evaluation. - 4.
-The Technical Review Committee is made up of two-three faculty representatives from the full committee who volunteer to serve for two semesters. - 5.
-Three deans sit as voting members representing transfer, career-technical education, and student services areas.
+The division faculty shall select faculty representatives.
+Representatives should show involvement in institutional affairs, a commitment to the work of the committee, and possess a broad understanding of educational issues. - a.
+Each division faculty representative is a voting member. - b.
+All qualified faculty members may be considered to serve as an AP&P division representative. - To be considered qualified, faculty must have completed two consecutive years of satisfactory service to the district. - d.
+All nominees must have received satisfactory ratings in all evaluations criteria at their most recent evaluation. - 4.
+The Outcomes Review Team is made up of two faculty representatives from the Outcomes Committee who serve for two semesters.
+Both representatives are voting members. - 5.
+Three deans sit as voting members representing academic/transfer, career-technical education, and student services areas. - 6.
 They report curriculum information to all other deans/directors and, when applicable, to staff for implementation purposes.
-Their role does not impinge upon the faculty representative's role for a particular division. - 6.
-The Senate appoints a faculty co-chair to the committee, who chairs the meetings and sits as a voting member; the faculty co-chair also serves on the Technical Review Committee.
-The faculty co-chair serves for three years and receives 6 LHE (40%) reassigned time each semester, and a summer stipend. - 7.
-Faculty representatives and deans serve three-year, staggered terms. - 8.
+Their role does not impinge upon the faculty representative's role for a particular division. - 7.
+The Senate appoints a faculty co-chair to the committee, who chairs the meetings and sits as a voting member.
+The faculty co-chair also chairs the Technical Review Committee.
+The faculty co-chair serves for three years and receives 6 LHE (40%) reassigned time each semester, and a summer stipend, the amount as defined in the faculty collective bargaining agreement. - 8.
 The Vice President of Academic Affairs sits as a voting member.
 In the absence of the faculty co-chair, the Vice President chairs the committee meetings. - 9.
 The Articulation Officer sits as an ex-officio member and advises about articulation matters. - 10.
-Two students, appointed by the ASO, sit on the committee; only one is a voting member. - 11.
-The Academic Affairs Specialist and the Academic Affairs Technician provide administrative support for the committee, maintain all curriculum material, and facilitate communication.
-The Senate office provides additional support as needed.
+One student, appointed by the ASO, sits on the committee as a voting member. - 11.
+The Curriculum Specialists in the Academic Affairs Office provide administrative support for the committee, maintain all curriculum material, and facilitate communication.

-Faculty Co-chair: Duties and Responsibilities
+Faculty co-Chair: Duties and Responsibilities